hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 The two most prominent solutions were relational model and network model.

-- The Network Model: CODASYL (Conference on Data Systems Languages) was a consortium that defined the network model in the late 1960s.
-In the tree structure of the hierarchical model, a record could have exactly one parent.
+- The Network Model: In the tree structure of the hierarchical model, a record could have exactly one parent.
 In the network model a record could have multiple parents.

 Access Path: A path from one record to another, following the pointers.
 The network model allowed records to be linked in a graph, and it supported many-to-many relationships.